 Excluding placements allow you to stop your ads from showing on those places.
 For example, you can exclude websites or domains that aren’t appropriate for your brand.
 In light of the Coronavirus, you can exclude your ads from appearing on news sites or URLs that relate to COVID-19.
 You can browse through the exclusion list here.

-Prepare for the future, pay attention to post-click experiences
+Prepare for the future, pay attention to post-click landing pages

 Even during these uncertain times, try and keep a positive attitude and remember things will improve.
-Review the six tips above as you analyze your campaigns and be sure to provide relevancy in both ads and post-click experiences.
+Review the six tips above as you analyze your campaigns and be sure to provide relevancy in both ads and post-click landing pages.

 In particular, look at your post-click pages, ascertain what needs changing and make the updates.
 Have you segmented your pages for each audience?
 Are they personalized for target audiences?
 Can you make those changes on a massive scale?

-Discover how to create unique post-click experiences at scale by signing up for an Instapage Enterprise demo today.
+Discover how to create unique post-click landing pages at scale by signing up for an Instapage Enterprise demo today.